-Evolution 4 uses laser-cut wood for its chassis, and therefore it is very light which helps make it affordable.
+It uses laser-cut wood for its chassis, and therefore it is very light, which helps make it affordable.

 The lightweight construction keeps the machine's weight under 50 lbs while giving good rigidity to cut wood.

-The x and y axes use belt drive for motion which provides maximum repeatability of 0.002", which is good for working on wood.
+The X and Y axes use a belt drive for motion which provides maximum repeatability of 0.002", which is good for working on wood.